View our entire product range of over 7000 lines in stockGo to Products ›

 The entire split bearing has been designed around the bearing cage and the numbers are quite breathtaking; the patent-pending bearing cage, Rollertrain®, has an increased radial and axial capacity of up to 70% and 1000% higher than any other split bearing in the world.
 Indeed, the bearing cage has already been nominated for the prestigious Industrial Product Application Award at the annual TCT Awards.
 The dramatic capacity increases allow the JHB Split Bearing to replace three series of split bearings with a single series which covers almost all existing requirements.

 The rolling elements within current split bearings are unable to properly accommodate axial and radial loads independently; they only allow for a radial load with a significantly downgraded axial load capacity.
-The JHB Split Bearing is able to accommodate both loads independently and in so doing enables for the first time the calculation of an axial L10 life.
+The JHB Split Bearing can accommodate both loads independently and in so doing enables for the first time the calculation of an axial L10 life.
 This is a capability that was previously impossible and offers a new dimension of flexibility and design freedom.

 It is very difficult to overstate the importance of these new bearings.
 JHB and Bowman have done what good innovators do and have taken an existing idea, added to it, made it more efficient and improved it exponentially.
 The bearing offers improvements and added value across the board compared to any other split bearing and genuinely has the potential to severely disrupt the market by offering design engineers a more flexible, durable and cost-effective alternative to the original split bearings currently available.